maziac/DeZog/documentation/zsimPeripherals.md

 /**
  * Reads from a port.
- * Should be overwritten by the user if in ports are used.
+ * Should be overwritten by the user if in-ports are used.
  * @param port The port number, e.g. 0x8000
- * @return A value, e.g. 0x7F, or 0xFF if no peripheral attached.
+ * @return A value, e.g. 0x7F.
  * If no port is found then undefined is returned.
  */
 API.readPort(port: number): number|undefined;